Ship Onde from React Native.

 npm package

-Add the package from npm.
-Use whichever package manager your app already uses.
+Install from npm, pnpm, or yarn.
 If you want to test model downloads or GGUF export before you ship the app build, use Onde CLI.
 If you want the broader case for local inference, read The Latency War.

 # npm